OfficeDev/office-js-docs-pr/reference/manifest/appdomains.md

 ## Remarks

-By default, your add-in can load any page that shares the same domain as specified in the [SourceLocation](../../reference/manifest/sourcelocation.md) element.
+By default, your add-in can load any page that is in the same domain as the location specified in the [SourceLocation](../../reference/manifest/sourcelocation.md) element.
 To load pages that are not in the same domain as the add-in, specify the domains by using the **AppDomains** and **AppDomain** elements.
 This element can't be empty.

 For more information, see [Office Add-ins XML manifest](../../docs/overview/add-in-manifests.md).